binchoi/habit-racer/README.md

 * Implemented the User entity class and related classes (e.g. SessionUser)
 * Configured our program to be more annotation-based by implementing a custom parameter annotation ``@LoginUser`` that allows me to retrieve session information values from the parameter directly
+* Edited the testing suites to incorporate Spring Security
+* Created documentation for readers/users that outlines each of the important components of the project (check: `tldr-doc.md`)

 ## Next steps
-* Debug the testing suites to incorporate Spring Security - mvc problem (is it localDate causing the problem? it doesn't seem like it...)
-* Incorporating a cache layer such that when the post table page is shown, it doesn't have
+* Review and update the tldr-doc for config and resources directory
-* Implement the Races entity class and do everything that has been done for the Posts class (until API) to make a query unless it has been more than a couple of minutes (TTL)
+* Implement the Races entity class and do everything that has been done for the Posts class (until API)
+* Incorporating a cache layer such that when the post table page is shown, it doesn't have to make a query unless it has been more than a couple of minutes (TTL)

 ## Problems faced